abichoi/Git_Tutorial/README.md

 ```

 ### Add SSH key to yuor GitHub
-1. Go to your GitHub setting page
+1. Go to your GitHub settings page
 2. Under SSH and GPG keys session, click on New SSH key
-3. Copy your public key from your id_rsa.pub file and paste it on to Github and SAVE it.
+3. Copy your public key from your id_rsa.pub file and paste it onto GitHub and SAVE it.

 ### Clone repo using SSH
 ```bash